 From September 2012, all new eligible students will be eligible for a £1,000 grant.
 They will also be eligible for a means tested bursary and a maintenance loan.
 The maximum means-tested bursary available is £3351 (living with parents) and £4395 (not living with parents).

 Your first Bursary payment will be made once you are in attendance and fully enrolled onto your chosen Nursing/Midwifery award.
 The University’s Student Office provides an update on current enrolled Nursing/Midwifery students every Friday afternoon.

-If the NHS Grants Unit inform you that they have not received notification (BUR99) from the University, firstly, please check that you are not making contact with the NHS Grants Unit less than 30 days from receipt of your CRB and medical pack.
-If you are making contact with the NHS Grants Unit after 30 days from receipt of your CRB and medical pack, please log a helpdesk call on e:vision to inform us that the NHS Grants Unit has not received our notification and we will investigate this further.
+If the NHS Grants Unit inform you that they have not received notification (BUR99) from the University, firstly, please check that you are not making contact with the NHS Grants Unit less than 30 days from receipt of your DBS and medical pack.
+If you are making contact with the NHS Grants Unit after 30 days from receipt of your DBS and medical pack, please log a helpdesk call on e:vision to inform us that the NHS Grants Unit has not received our notification and we will investigate this further.

 Your NHS Bursary is essential for cost of living expenses whilst you are studying.

 No, you will not be required to use your NHS Bursary to pay for your tuition fees.
 The NHS fund tuition fees for all pre-registration Nursing and Midwifery awards.

 Your entitlement will all depend on how long ago you studied and how much Bursary you have previously received.
 For further information on your entitlement, please contact the NHS student helpline directly on 0845 358 6655.

 Unfortunately, if you are already a Registered Nurse or Midwife and wish to study Nursing further, you will not be entitled to the NHS Bursary.
 It is required that your Trust either second you or sponsor you to undertake further training.